Tonik (bank): Business press reactions

-The Philippine Star later noted that the neobank breached the PHP 1 billion in retail deposits mark very early by partnered with Globe myBusiness and aligning its launch with the financial inclusion efforts of the BSP.
+The Philippine Star later noted that the neobank breached the PHP 1 billion in retail deposits mark very early by partnering with Globe myBusiness and aligning its launch with the financial inclusion efforts of the BSP.

 Later in 2021, IBS intelligence named Tonik as one of their 5 Top FinTechs in the Philippines to watch out for in 2021, while the FinTech Times included Tonik in their spotlight of neobanks and the growth of new technology in Asia.